 The average homeowner usually isn’t well-versed in window lingo, but the experts at APCO can piece together what homeowners mean when they talk about parts of a window.
 Still, have you ever wondered what a specific part or piece of your window is actually called?
-After all, “thingy” is hardly a proper term, is it?
-Well today, we thought it might be helpful to break down the anatomy of a window and help you gain a better understanding of window terminology—especially if you’re thinking about replacing your windows any time soon!
+After all, “thingy” is hardly a technical term.
+And, what is a window jamb, anyway?
+We thought it might be helpful to break down the anatomy of a window and help you gain a better understanding of window terminology—especially if you’re thinking about replacing your windows any time soon!

-For starters, be aware that the terms used for windows kind of vary from manufacturer to manufacturer.
+For starters, be aware that the terms used for windows vary from manufacturer to manufacturer.
 This is often influenced by window type, the professional handling it, and even your country or region.
-We’ll try to use the most widely accepted/common terms here, to keep things less confusing.
+We’ll try to use the most widely accepted/common terms here to make things less confusing.

-The part most folks call the “window”, your pane is the glass component specifically.
-Panes vary according to the window type, including double or triple-panes (IGUs), decorative panes, etc.
+The part most folks call the “window” is the glass component specifically, or the “pane.”
+Panes vary according to the window type, including double or triple panes (IGUs), decorative panes, etc.

 Essentially the “house” of the glass pane, the frame provides support and the housing for your panes of glass.
-The frame, as a whole, is also responsible for many window types functionality, providing the ability to open your window when applicable.
+The frame, as a whole, is also responsible for the window’s functionality, providing the ability to open your window when applicable.
 Frames come in many different materials, including wood, vinyl, steel, and more.
 The frame itself is made of multiple parts, including:

-These are the “movable parts” of a window.
-The parts that provide the function of opening and closing.
-In most cases, there are two sashes—the upper sash, that is generally meant to be immobile, and the lower sash, which opens and closes.
-Sashes can be independent of the frame, but more often than not “sash” is used as a term for the sum of a window’s parts, incorporating the frame and included mechanisms to create the sash.
+These are the “movable parts” of a window that provide the function of opening and closing.
+In most cases, there are two sashes—the upper sash, which is generally meant to be immobile, and the lower sash, which opens and closes.
+Sashes can be independent of the frame, but more often than not, “sash” is used as a term for the sum of a window’s parts, incorporating the frame and included mechanisms to create the sash.

-The mechanism that lock or unlocks your window for the purpose of opening/closing.
+The sash lock is the mechanism that locks or unlocks your window for the purpose of opening/closing.
 This part also reduces window shuddering, so if your window is rattling in the wind, the lock is often the part at fault!

-The place where your upper sash and lower sash make contact, this is the horizontal piece that “divides” your window.
+The rail is the place where your upper sash and lower sash make contact.
+This is the horizontal piece that “divides” your window.
 It’s also the piece that holds your window lock (sash lock).
 There is an upper and lower rail, corresponding with the sash it is attached to.

-A handle used to open or close your window.
-These can be small, decorative fixtures, or even simply an indention in the rail design.
+The lift is a handle used to open or close your window.
+These can be small, decorative fixtures, or simply an indention in the rail design.

-There are some other small bits, of course, and while the information above is applicable to most window types, some styles such as casement windows have additional parts that support their unique design.
-But that’s for another day!
-For the most part, this should give you a solid understanding of the most common and most often used part of your windows!
+There are some other small window parts, of course, and while the information above is applicable to most window types, some styles such as casement windows have additional parts that support their unique design.
+For the most part, though, this should give you a solid understanding of the most common parts of your windows!